Have you ever wondered why it’s so hard to resist temptation when you’re trying to make healthier food choices?

 As it turns out, not all is lost.
 Now that you know what’s going on, you can do quite a few things:

-• Remove the temptation so avoid having to make that tough mental choice
+- Remove the temptation and avoid having to make that tough mental choice

 And there you have it folks – now you understand why the more mental choices you have to make, the harder it is to keep making those good choices – especially when it comes to food!